 Mixcraft 8 Pro Studio is a really nifty program that’s both a full-fledged multitrack digital audio workstation and, thanks to its extensive collection of loops and samples, a music creation factory, too!

 Digital Audio Workstation / Audio Editor

 Adobe Audition CC is a fantastic audio editor and mixer for single tracks and multi-track audio projects.
-It’s where most of my podcast and audiobook production happens for myself and for clients.
+It’s where all of my podcast and audiobook production happens for myself and for clients.

 Podcast File Hosting